azoff/juicebot/README.md

 Creating Plugins
 ----------------
 New plugins will automatically load whenever the server is restarted.
 To add a new plugin, create a `.js` file in the `plugins` folder.
 The basename of the file will be the command name.
 For instacnce, `help` maps to `help.js`.
-Plugins are nothing more than AMD modules, and they only need specify the `handler` method.
+Plugins are nothing more than AMD modules, and they only need specify the `message` method.
 For instance, here is the implementation of the `echo` module, which echo's back the arguments passed in by the caller:

 ```javascript